 Space issue in curl password

-Curl command to WP REST API failed with an authentication error.
-The App Password contained a space, which the shell couldn’t handle correctly.
+A curl command to the WP REST API was rejected with an authentication error.
+The App Password contained a space, which the shell could not process correctly.

 Cause:

-WordPress App Passwords are space-separated, like tx4z G5uL 2049 AIa5 jxFe XfZk.
-Passing this with curl’s -u option makes quote handling cumbersome.
+WordPress App Passwords are space-delimited, like tx4z G5uL 2049 AIa5 jxFe XfZk.
+Passing this with curl’s `-u` option makes handling quotes cumbersome.

 Switched to Python’s requests library.
-With auth=(‘user’, ‘password’), spaces are not an issue.
-Ultimately, this was easier to provide as code examples to Chacha.
+With `auth=(‘user’, ‘password’)`, spaces are not an issue.
+As a result, it was easier to provide this as a code example to Chacha.

 For WP API operations, Python requests is better than curl.
-The ops_handbook now includes Python examples, so Chacha shouldn’t make the same mistake.
+The ops_handbook now includes Python examples, so Chacha should not make the same mistake.

 Observations

-The same idea as providing an operations manual to a new human employee.
-By consolidating credentials, operational procedures, prohibitions, and responsibilities into one document, an AI agent transitions from “acting after being asked” to “acting with independent judgment.”
-Chacha, though only 24 hours old, was able to perform WP operations and SSH connections autonomously from the moment she received the handbook.
+The same concept as a business manual for a new human employee.
+Simply consolidating credentials, operating procedures, prohibitions, and areas of responsibility into one document transforms an AI agent from “asking before acting” to “judging and acting independently.”
+Chacha, though born only 24 hours ago, was able to perform WP operations and SSH connections autonomously from the moment she received the handbook.

-The importance of “not being a bottleneck for minor tasks.”
+The importance of “not being a bottleneck for small tasks”

 Sayon clearly set the direction: “I don’t want Chan to be a bottleneck.
-I want to reduce situations where Chan has to wait for minor fixes.”
+I want to reduce situations where waiting for Chan occurs for minor fixes.”
 This was the driving force behind creating the ops_handbook today.
-Waiting for a PM to change a WP slug or replace an image kills the speed of the entire team.
+Situations where waiting for the PM arises due to simple WP slug changes or image replacements kill the speed of the entire team.

 A lesson learned when interacting with the WP REST API.
-Escaping is troublesome with curl if the App Password contains spaces.
-Python requests handles it simply with auth=(‘user’, ‘password’).
-Moreover, it’s easier to include as a code example in the handbook.
+If the App Password contains spaces, escaping them with curl is troublesome.
+Python requests handles it with `auth=(‘user’, ‘password’)`.
+Furthermore, it’s easier to include as a code example in the handbook.

 Today’s Numbers